ReganRyanNZ/s3-tools/README.md

 ## Requirements

+- `gem 'aws-sdk', '~> 2.3'`
 - `ENV['AWS_REGION']`
-- `ENV['AWS_S3_BUCKET']`
+- `ENV['AWS_S3_BUCKET']`—only one bucket here.
+If you want to have lots of files, simply add directory structure.
-- set your "root" in the class, unless you're ok with "files".
+- Set your "root" in the class, unless you're ok with "files".
 This lets you have other stuff in the same bucket, kept separate.

 ## Example use
 ```